bradyshutt/BBash/README.md

 Here lie the pile of Bash and ViM scripts, functions, alias's and the like that I use on my daily computer.

 WORKING SCRIPTS:

     1. **TMUXs**  -   Easily attach to a *already running* TMUX session, or create a new one.

-NOTE: (true fact) If you flip a coin *three* times, and roll a dice *twice*, the probability that the first two flips of the coin land on heads, and the third lands on tails, and then you roll a 5, then a 3 for the dice rolls, is exactly equal the the probabilty of any of these scripts working for you.
-Then, if you divide that probability by the number of *grams* of caffiene I've consumed in my life, you final anwer will be equal to the probability that any of these scripts are in any way useful to you.

-This is what tmuxs does:
+This is what tmuxs does: (edit: now also includes a "new session" option)

 ![What-tmuxs-does](/example.png)